ntata/multi-swift-POC/README.md

 4. sudo ./make_openrc.sh
 ```

 At this point, multiple Swift clusters are installed.
-To get started using multiple instances,
+To get started using multiple instances, execute the following:

 ```bash
 1. sudo su swift-<dept>